Kho Jabing: Dismissal of two last-minute appeals

 On 19 May 2016, the final day before Kho Jabing was due to be executed, a last-minute appeal, filed by one of Kho's two newly engaged lawyers Gino Hardial Singh (on the instructions of Kho's sister), was heard, and the same five judges who heard the 2015 appeal earlier were once again set to hear it.
 In the appeal, Singh argued on behalf of Kho that in both the appeal processes in 2011 and 2013, Judge of Appeal Andrew Phang was present in both appeal hearings.
 Singh argued that this could have made Justice Phang considering over and repeating his previous decision to uphold Kho's death sentence during the second appeal hearing when it comes to the Court of Appeal's imposition of the death penalty in 2015, suggesting biasedness on Phang's part (for which the prosecutors argued otherwise in rebuttal).

 However, Justice Phang, who was one of the five judges hearing this particular last-minute appeal, stated that both appeals were different.
 The first appeal was related to Kho's murder conviction, the judge reportedly said, at a time when the mandatory death penalty still applied to the charge for which Kho was convicted of.
 The second appeal was during the time when the death penalty is no longer mandatory and Kho was re-sentenced, the appeal court at that time had considered carefully before reaching the conclusion (by majority) that Kho's culpability and actions ultimately deserves the death penalty.
-Hence the appeal is dismissed, because the court could not accept this argument of bias.
+Hence the appeal was dismissed, because the court could not accept this argument of bias.

 Not only that, Justice Phang said to Singh, "I know you are trying your best to argue on behalf of your client but you need to be fair, objective and logical as well", citing that the conviction and sentence are "part of an inextricable whole, you (Singh) can't divorce them" since the appeals for conviction and sentence were heard separately due to the amendment of the death penalty laws; he said that if the amended laws applied at the time of Kho's appeal, the same three judges hearing it will consider both the issues of sentence and conviction.
 Judge of Appeal Chao Hick Tin even asked Singh why he could not accept Justice Phang being the judge involved in the appeal processes for conviction and re-sentencing and yet he accepted the notion of the judge who convicted Kho in the original trial being the same one who re-sentenced Kho (this is likely an error since the original trial judge was retired by the time Kho was re-sentenced).
 The court also labelled Kho's legal actions as an "abuse of the court process" and called his arguments of bias were plainly wrong.